ethanknights/Knightsetal_fMRI-Cattell-Compensation/README.md

 ## Knights et al. (2023).
-Age-related Functional Compensation for Fluid Intelligence.
+Neural Evidence of Functional Compensation for Fluid Intelligence in Healthy Ageing.

 This repository contains code accompanying the multivariate Bayesian machine-learning project described in the following preprint:<br>
 [TBC]